zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/service-connectors-use-cases.md

 * discovering all the resources accessible with a set of credentials (e.g. listing all the EKS Kubernetes clusters that are accessible with an AWS IAM role)&#x20;
 * converting credentials in the format that they are needed by clients, libraries, and your pipeline code (e.g. generating Kubernetes API and `kubectl` credentials from AWS STS tokens)
 * implementing and enforcing security best practices.
 Notably, automatically generating and refreshing safe-to-distribute, temporary, and access-restricted credentials from long-lived, wide-access credentials (e.g. generating an AWS STS token restricted to accessing a single S3 bucket from IAM user AWS Secret Key credentials).
 * providing pre-authenticated and pre-configured clients for Python libraries (e.g. python-kubernetes clients, python-docker clients, boto3 sessions).
-Thus decoupling code from configuration and ensuring that your pipelines can just run without being tied to a particular authentication mechanism.
+Thus, decoupling code from configuration and ensuring that your pipelines can just run without being tied to a particular authentication mechanism.

 ## Lift-and-shift your local configuration for instant portability